-- Raise awareness for and trust in the importance and the multiple dimensions of digital health among both educators and students. - Encourage the dialogue between teachers and students to assess the necessities of improvement regarding the implementation of digital health into the curriculum. - Meet the needs of medical students as future key players in a digitised healthcare system: - Implement educational formats on eHealth literacy and skills into the medical curriculum, including: - Data analytics, genomics and AI in health - Telemedicine and mHealth - Training with digital health technologies - Ethical considerations - Communication skills - ensure free access to according programmes (such as Matlab, R, SPSS and suchlike) to medical students - Ensure competence of trainers and educators through implementing digital health literacy and skills in continuing education and training for HCPs - Promote interprofessional collaboration in digital health education through including interprofessional formats in the medical curriculum, especially focussing on engineering, informatics, data science and entrepreneurship. - Establish a monitoring system to evaluate and refine the implementation of digital health into the medical curriculum, taking into consideration the current research and developments in digital health.
+- Encourage the dialogue between teachers and students to assess the necessities of improvement regarding the implementation of digital health into the curriculum. - Meet the needs of medical students as future key players in a digitised healthcare system: - o Implement educational formats on eHealth literacy and skills into the medical curriculum, including: - Data analytics, genomics and AI in health - Telemedicine and mHealth - Training with digital health technologies - Ethical considerations - Communication skills - o ensure free access to according programmes (such as Matlab, R, SPSS and suchlike) to medical students - Ensure competence of trainers and educators through implementing digital health literacy and skills in continuing education and training for HCPs - Promote interprofessional collaboration in digital health education through including interprofessional formats in the medical curriculum, especially focussing on engineering, informatics, data science and entrepreneurship. - Establish a monitoring system to evaluate and refine the implementation of digital health into the medical curriculum, taking into consideration the current research and developments in digital health.

-EMSA calls on all European member states to:
+EMSA calls upon all European Member States to: